Monochromish/discord-activities/README.md

 ## Credits

 Code was written by [Monochromish](https://monolul.me).
-If you come across any errors or need help with setting up, feel free to DM me on Discord.
+If you come across any errors or need help with setting up, feel free to DM me on Discord or join my [Development server](https://discord.com/invite/E6z5ZmsV4m).